microsoft/Kusto-Query-Language/doc/convert-speed-function.md

 ---
 title: convert_speed() - Azure Data Explorer
-description: This article describes convert_speed() in Azure Data Explorer. ms.reviewer: itsagui ms.topic: reference ms.date: 07/03/2022
+description: Learn how to use the convert_speed() function to convert a speed input value from one unit to another. ms.reviewer: itsagui ms.topic: reference ms.date: 11/23/2022
 ---
 # convert_speed